-I'm not an expert at preserving food but this pate should stay fresh for at least three days in the fridge.
+As long as it is in a covered container this paté should stay fresh for at least three days in the fridge.

-I decided to keep it fairly simple for a first attempt, but you could easily adapt this pate recipe.
+I usually keep this mushroom paté recipe fairly simple.
+However you could easily adapt it.
 Why not intensify the flavour by using wild mushrooms, a stronger cheese or different herbs and spices?

-Because this pate has quite a soft texture, I served some of it on top of a piece of steak.
-I zapped it in the microwave and it turned into a great mushroom sauce.
+Because this paté has quite a soft texture, I have even used it as a sauce for steak.
+Just zap it in the microwave and pour it over!

-Along the same lines you could serve the pate as a sauce for chicken or even as a pasta sauce.
+Along the same lines you could serve it as a sauce for chicken or even as a pasta sauce.

 - 10 g butter for step 1